fivequarters/fusebit.io/src/_blog/_posts/google-calendar-webhooks.md

 ### Starting the authorization flow

-The first thing you need to do is to initiate an authorization flow against Google, to request authorization to your application and access to Google Calendar resources.
+The first thing you need to do is to initiate an authorization flow against Google to request authorization to your application and access to Google Calendar resources.
 We will be using the official [npm package Google client library](https://www.npmjs.com/package/googleapis)

 ```javascript